yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

 If not provided, the default value of "TimeoutSeconds" is 60.

-<font _mstmutation="1" _msthash="165438" _msttexthash="19605833">If the state runs longer than the specified timeout, or if more time than the specified heartbeat elapses between heartbeats from the task, then the interpreter fails the state with a Error Name.</font>`States.Timeout`
+If the state runs longer than the specified timeout, or if more time than the specified heartbeat elapses between heartbeats from the task, then the interpreter fails the state with a `States.Timeout` Error Name.

 ### Choice State

-<font _mstmutation="1" _msthash="165698" _msttexthash="2893982">A Choice State (identified by ) adds branching logic to a state machine.</font> `"Type":"Choice"`
+A Choice State (identified by `"Type":"Choice"`) adds branching logic to a state machine.

 A Choice State MUST have a "Choices" field whose value is a non-empty array.
 Each element of the array MUST be a JSON object and is called a Choice Rule.
 A Choice Rule may be evaluated to return a boolean value.
 A Choice Rule at the top level, i.e. which is a member of the "Choices" array, MUST have a "Next" field, whose value MUST match a state name.